wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_reconsiderblock.md

 ---
-title: btc:reconsiderblock \[POST\] {disallowed}
+title: reconsiderblock  {disallowed} - Bitcoin
-description: Removes invalidity status of a block and its descendants, reconsiderthem for activation.This can be used to undo the effects of invalidateblock.
+description: Example code for the reconsiderblock  {disallowed} json-rpc method. Сomplete guide on how to use reconsiderblock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters